vkinakh/mv-mr/README.md

 ## Introduction

-We present a new method of self-supervised learning and  knowledge distillation based on the multi-views and multi- representations (MV-MR).
+We present a new method of self-supervised learning and knowledge distillation based on the multi-views and multi-representations (MV-MR).
 The MV-MR is based on the maximization of dependence between learnable embeddings from augmented and non-augmented views, jointly with the maximization of dependence between learnable embeddings from augmented view and multiple non-learnable representations from non-augmented view.
 We show that the proposed method can be used for efficient self-supervised classification and model-agnostic knowledge distillation.
 Unlike other self-supervised techniques, our approach does not use any contrastive learning, clustering, or stop gradients.
 MV-MR is a generic framework allowing the incorporation of constraints on the learnable embeddings via the usage of image multi-representations as regularizers.
-Along this line, knowledge distillation is considered a particular case of such a regularization.
-MV-MR provides the state-of-the-art performance on the STL10 and ImageNet-1K datasets among non-contrastive and clustering-free methods.
+Along this line, knowledge distillation is considered as a particular case of such a regularization.
+MV-MR provides the state-of-the-art performance on the STL10, CIFAR20 and ImageNet-1K datasets among non-contrastive and clustering-free methods.
 We show that a lower complexity ResNet50 model pretrained using proposed knowledge distillation based on the CLIP ViT model achieves state-of-the-art performance on STL10 linear evaluation

 ## Installation